 What IS a magical winter lightscapes multimedia show?

-I had no idea what to when I first attended two years ago - I was thinking something along the lines of the summer multimedia show that plays on Centre block each year.
+I had no idea what to when I first attended three years ago - I was thinking something along the lines of the summer multimedia show that plays on Centre block each year.
 But this show is a bit more engaging for the entire family, from young to old!
 The fairy tale story follows the exciting journey of Grizzli, Fox and Snowman through imaginary landscapes on their quest for light.
 The show is inspired by Canada’s nature, climate and culture, and there is so much to take in!
 And for extra effect this year, the show will use the entire building.

 When can I see the show?